sveltejs/svelte/.changeset/weak-flowers-sit.md

 'svelte': patch
 ---

-patch structuredClone in dev to clone $state proxies
+patch structuredClone in dev to error on $state proxies